wxsd-sales/.github/profile/README.md

+## Hi there 👋
-## This is home to all our projects delivering on "Art of The Possible" using Webex APIs and SDKs.
+### This is home to all our projects delivering on "Art of The Possible" using Webex APIs and SDKs.

-### For your unique business use case that you would like to solve using Webex - reachout out to wxsd@external.cisco.com.
+#### For unique business use cases that you would like to solve using Webex - reachout out to wxsd@external.cisco.com.